Zalmay Khalilzad

 Zalmay Mamozy Khalilzad (born March 22, 1951) is an American diplomat and foreign policy expert.
-Khalilzad was the U.S. special representative for Afghanistan reconciliation from September 2018 to October 2021.
-Khailzad was appointed by President George W. Bush to serve as United States ambassador to the United Nations, serving in the role from 2007 to 2009.
-Khalilzad was the highest ranking Muslim-American in government at the time he left the position.
+He served as the U.S. special representative for Afghanistan reconciliation from 2018 to 2021.
+He also served as United States ambassador to the United Nations, serving in the role from 2007 to 2009.
 He previously served in the Bush administration as ambassador to Afghanistan from 2004 to 2005 and Ambassador to Iraq from 2005 to 2007.

 Raised in the Afghan capital of Kabul, Khalilzad came to the United States as a high school exchange student, and later received his doctorate at the University of Chicago.
 During the Reagan Administration, Khalilzad served in the Department of State, where he advised on the U.S. response to the Soviet–Afghan War.
 Khalilzad later served as a counselor at the Center for Strategic and International Studies (CSIS) and as president of Gryphon Partners and Khalilzad Associates, an international business consulting firm based in Washington, D.C.

 Khalilzad was rumored to be a potential candidate in the 2014 Afghan presidential election but ultimately declined to run.
 In 2017, he was considered for secretary of state by President Donald Trump.
 Khalilzad was appointed by Trump to serve as special representative for Afghanistan reconciliation on September 5, 2018, remaining in the position under President Joe Biden until October 18, 2021.
 In this position, Khalilzad helped broker the US–Taliban deal and facilitating the final United States withdrawal from Afghanistan.

 Early life and education

-While his parents hail from the Laghman Province, Khalilzad was born in Mazar-i-Sharif, Afghanistan, and grew up in the country's capital, Kabul.
+While his parents hailed from Laghman Province, Khalilzad was born in Mazar-i-Sharif, Afghanistan, and grew up in the country's capital, Kabul.
 He is an ethnic Pashtun from the Noorzai tribe.
 Khalilzad began his education at the public Ghazi Lycée school in Kabul.

 Khalilzad first spent time in the United States as a high school exchange student with AFS Intercultural Programs in Ceres, California.
-Later, he attained his bachelor's and his master's degrees from the American University of Beirut, in Lebanon.
-Khalilzad received his doctorate at the University of Chicago where he studied closely with Albert Wohlstetter, a prominent nuclear deterrence thinker and strategist.
+Later, he attained his bachelor's and master's degrees from the American University of Beirut in Lebanon.
+Khalilzad received his doctorate at the University of Chicago, where he studied closely with Albert Wohlstetter, a prominent nuclear deterrence thinker and strategist.
 Wohlstetter provided Khalilzad with contacts within the government and RAND.
 Khalilzad has contributed at least 28 papers to RAND Corporation.